 - Help with feeding and breathing: Your baby will be weak and will likely need to get fluids through an IV or a feeding tube.
 A breathing machine called a ventilator may also be used to make sure your baby gets enough oxygen.

 - Atrial septostomy.
 If your baby doesn't have an atrial septal defect, your doctor may recommend this surgery.
 It creates an opening between the heart's upper chambers to let more blood flow through.

-A baby with HLHS also may go through a series of surgeries to help repair her heart.
+A baby with HLHS also may go through a series of surgeries to help repair their heart.
 The first, called the Norwood procedure, is done soon after birth.
 It's a complicated surgery that makes a new aorta for your baby and lets the right ventricle of the heart pump all the blood to the body (after the ductus closes).

 Two other surgeries to rebuild the heart and let blood flow the right way usually follow.
 The timing depends on your child's condition, but the next surgery, known as the Glenn, is usually done when your baby is a few months old.
-The third surgery is called the Fontan procedure and happens when she's 3 or 4 years old.
+The third surgery is called the Fontan procedure and happens when they are 3 or 4 years old.

 Your child will need lifelong care from a heart doctor (cardiologist) who specializes in birth defects.
-Your child also probably will need more surgery, and there's a good chance that he may have other heart problems, such as irregular heart rhythms and blood clots.
+Your child also probably will need more surgery, and there's a good chance that they may have other heart problems, such as irregular heart rhythms and blood clots.

 An infant who has surgery to rebuild their heart may grow up physically weaker than other kids and could have some development issues.
 They may need extra support at home and school.